Does a Trampoline Increase Homeowners Insurance?

 Your Home Insurance Company Must Know You Have a Trampoline

-If you file a trampoline-related claim and the insurer did not know that you owned a trampoline, they may deny your claim or cancel your home insurance policy if you do not remove it from your home.
-When your policy is canceled, this creates a lapse in home insurance coverage between your previous policy and next policy — coverage lapses typically lead to higher insurance premiums when you purchase a new policy.
+When your policy is canceled, this creates a lapse in home insurance coverage between your previous policy and your next policy — coverage lapses typically lead to higher insurance premiums when you purchase a new policy.

 When Does Homeowners Insurance Cover Trampolines?